-- (a) If a small customer requests the termination of a marketing contact, the marketer or salesperson must: - (i) immediately comply with that request; - (ii) refrain from contacting that small customer again for a period of 20 business days from the date of the request, unless otherwise advised by the small customer; - (iii) advise the small customer of the existence of the dispute resolution service provided by the marketer, or, if the marketer is not a retail entity, the retail entity on whose behalf the marketer or salesperson is acting; and - (iv) if requested by the small customer, provide details, including contact details, of that dispute resolution service. - (b) To avoid doubt, paragraph (a) does not apply where a small customer defers a marketing contact to another date.
+- (a) If a small customer requests the termination of a marketing contact, the marketer or salesperson must: - (i) immediately comply with that request; - (ii) refrain from contacting that small customer again for the purposes of marketing or for an incidental or related purpose for a period of 30 days from the date of the request, unless otherwise advised by the small customer; - (iii) advise the small customer of the existence of the dispute resolution service provided by the marketer, or, if the marketer is not a retail entity, the retail entity on whose behalf the marketer or salesperson is acting; and - (iv) if requested by the small customer, provide details, including contact details, of that dispute resolution service. - (b) To avoid doubt, paragraph (a) does not apply where a small customer defers a marketing contact to another date.